Infineon/regmock-rs/README.md

 registers of embedded devices on non-embedded host computers.
 This enables the execution unit tests of embedded code on developer machines as well as CI pipelines.

-## Features ⚙️

-As of now `regmock-rs` provides the following features:

-- 📼 recording of register accesses (type, register, values before and after the access)
-- 🤡 mocking of registers on host machines
-- 🔁 register arbitrary callbacks for register accesses
-- 🤫 non-recorded register access

 ### Event Logging 📜

 This allows `regmock-rs` to record: